Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly mentions using this to audit existing subscriptions before adding new ones, providing practical context.
-Does not specify when not to use, but the guidance is clear and actionable.
+Explicitly advises using the tool to audit existing subscriptions before adding new ones, and notes it is read-only.
+Does not explicitly mention alternatives or when not to use, but the context is clear given the specialized functionality.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.